nathanyjones/startup/README.md

 * WebSocket - As users publish posts, the posts are made available to be viewed in real time by other users.
 Replies, upvotes, and direct messages are also sent and displayed in real time.

+## HTML Deliverable

+For this deliverable, I built out the structure of my application using HTML.

+- [x] **HTML pages** - Five HTML pages which represent the home/login page, and pages for viewing posts, creating posts, receiving direct messages, and sending direct messages.
+- [x] **Links** - Each of the home, inbox, create post, and view posts links to each other.
+The inbox page has a link to the send message page.
+- [x] **Text** - My home page includes a quote, and each page has textual labels to help guide the user.
+- [x] **Images** - My image is featured on the home page (index.html) of my website.
+- [x] **DB/Login** - Input box and submit button for login.
+The idea posts represent data pulled from the database.
+- [x] **WebSocket** - The inbox page includes realtime messages displayed to the user.
+Users can also view and 'like' posts, all the data for which is displayed in realtime.